Terrence Howard: Early life

-Howard was born in Chicago, Illinois, on March 11, 1969, to Tyrone and Anita (née Williams) Howard, both of whom were biracial, with African and English ancestry.
+Howard was born in Chicago, on March 11, 1969, to Tyrone and Anita (née Williams) Howard, who were both of African and English ancestry.
 His great-grandmother was actress Minnie Gentry.
 Howard was raised in Cleveland, Ohio, where he had a rocky childhood.
-He endured beatings from his physically abusive father, and saw his father stabbing another man in the Santa Line Slaying when Terrence was two years old.
+He has claimed that he endured beatings from his physically abusive father, and that he saw his father stabbing another man in the Santa Line Slaying when Terrence was two years old.
 His father was convicted of manslaughter and served 11 months in jail.
 Howard's parents divorced upon his father's release.
-He was raised by his great-grandmother.
-She died at the age of 77 on May 11, 1993.
+He was raised by his great-grandmother, who died at the age of 77 in 1993.